OpenPanzerProject/TCB/openpanzer_boot/README.md

 So save yourself some hassle and install Arduino into a clean folder like "C:\Arduino\"

 If you are going to be doing a lot of flashing it can be useful to put these commands into a Windows batch file.
-A sample one is included in this folder, with voluminous comments about the bootloader and the batch script process.
+A sample one is included in this folder.
+You will first need to edit it in a text editor such as Notepad (but we like [Programmer's Notepad[(http://www.pnotepad.org/) better!), and set the paths to the actual ones you will be using.
+Then you can simply double-click the batch file in Windows and it will execute.